Jesse Chambers: Origin and early career

 In hopes of creating a successor, Johnny Quick taught the formula that gave him his enhanced speed to his daughter, Jesse.
 The formula worked on Jesse as well and she gained super-speed.
-However, rather than becoming a costumed crime fighter as her father had intended, Jesse instead opted to continue her education as her mother requested.
+However, rather than becoming a superhero as her father had intended, Jesse instead opted to continue her education as her mother requested.

 While Jesse was studying at Gotham University, the superhero team her parents had been colleagues with, the Justice Society of America, reemerged following a long absence.
-Naturally, her thesis topic became "The Impact of Superheroes on Society" and she began to follow the returned heroes, cataloging their adventures.
+Her thesis topic became "The Impact of Superheroes on Society" and she began to follow the returned heroes, cataloging their adventures.
 When her father asked her to deliver some documents to the Society, the encounter would result in her aiding the team as Jesse Quick, finally living up to her father's dream of her being a costumed crime fighter.

 It was during that time that she met Wally West, the Flash, who would later ask her to be his replacement if something were to happen to him.
 It was all an elaborate plan on his part, trying to force Bart Allen, Impulse, to take his role in the legacy of the Flash more seriously and be Wally's successor.
 Although she felt betrayed, she would end up saving Wally's life, though her leg was hurt in the process.
 When Wally returned from the mythical Speed Force, he healed her leg, and the earlier deception was largely forgiven but not forgotten.

 When, shortly after, Jesse lost her enhanced speed, the person she blamed was Wally who had been directly using the Speed Force energies instead of simply tapping them like the other speedsters did.
 In fact, it turned out to be the villain Savitar who was the cause, having severed her connection to the Speed Force, as well as multiple other speedsters.
 Nonetheless, Wally chose the depowered Jesse to accompany him to Savitar's lair where she succeeded in regaining her powers.
 During the following battle with Savitar, her father gave his life to protect his daughter from one of Savitar's forces and merged with the Speed Force.
 Although Wally would ultimately triumph over the villain, Jesse was left to mourn her father.

-Per Degaton told her she would do something terrible, destroying the world.